-SC Johnson took over the brands in December 2017.
+Consumer goods giant SC Johnson took over ethical brands Ecover and Method in December 2017.

-Both brands are now under a boycott call from campaign group Naturewatch, over SC Johnson's links to animal testing.
+Both brands have been under a boycott call from campaign group Naturewatch Foundation, over SC Johnson's links to animal testing.

 In April 2018 Naturewatch launched a campaign asking supporters and the general public to contact Ecover and Method, expressing their disappointment at the takeover and pledging to no longer buy their products until SC Johnson is cruelty-free.